MockingbirdME/game_md/core_rules/03 - strains.md

 #### Denja
 Denja are generally quick witted and conversational, preferring to participate in battles of the mind rather than battles of the sword.
 Most people find it hard to dislike a Denja once they become acquainted; it is rare indeed for a lord not to have at least one in his employment to aid in mediation.
 When encountered outside of a town or city Denja rarely travel alone, in part because they get lonely easily, and in part because they make easy targets for bandits and highwaymen.

 **Physical Appearance:** Denja are short and reptilian in appearance.
 Rarely growing over four feet tall Denja are covered with small flexible scales that are usually green or blue in color with red and brown being less common, albinos also exist though they seem to only be born in the Bredth Bogs.
-Denja have three fingers hands and feet adorn with small claws, their feet but not their hands are webbed.
-Some Denja possess a thin skin flap that can fill the space in between their arms and legs; the skin displays a pair of vibrant eye patterns, but it can also serve as a method of transportation if a Denja launches themselves from a tall platform or tree.
+Denja have three fingered hands and feet that have small claws, their toes but not their fingers are webbed.
+Some Denja possess a thin skin flap that can fill the space in between their arms and legs; the skin displays a pair of vibrant eye patterns, but it also serve as a method of transportation if a Denja launches themselves from a tall platform or tree.

 **Origin:** Denja are amongst the elder strains having been created by The Wood Mistress, Eightoo, in The First Days.
-They were created alongside the Garjins of the bogs and still consider those behemoths family.
+They were created alongside the Garjants of the Bredth Bogs and still consider those behemoths family.
 The Denja were the first of the strains to leave their ancestral homelands and be found by the Mablen; together they created the first set of laws and the origins of what became the common tongue.

+**Family/Social Structure** Denja are social creatures and as such tend to live in family groups consisting of many adults and any children they may have but the members of this _family_ are likely to change overtime and it is not generally a major event in their lives to have one member leave the household at any given time.
+Denja children are thought to belong to a household and not a parent(s) but are rather raised collectively by the adults with whom they live and do not leave the household just because their biological parents do.

+**Breeding** Every decade or so beginning at adulthood a Denja female will lay a clutch of 3-8 eggs.
+If she's a member of a household the eggs will be fertilized collectively by the males in the household, a process that to outsiders looks like the males belch a thin mist over the eggs.
+If the female is not part of a household she will likely either leave her eggs wither or give them to a household she deems worthy, very rarely a lone female may have her eggs fertilized by one or more males and raise them herself.

+**Place in Society** Denja can be found in just about any town in Flax, they are social, well liked, and friendly.
+Denja are rarely ambitious and as such it is uncommon to find them in positions of power unless they have been appointed to them by a member, or members, of another strain.

+**Naming Conventions** Denja children are not given names by their parents, or households, instead they are referred to by descriptions or pet names until they reach adulthood and leave the households they were born to.
+When they do venture out from their household they select a name for themselves.
+A Denja's chosen name is often a description they wish to strive for, to those who do not speak Denja a shortened version, or simplified translation, if often used.

 **Size:** 4